 Bologna is a working class city with a laidback Italian lifestyle: breakfast starts the day off early and lingers until late morning.
 Lunch begins around 1pm; Aperitivo starts between 6 and 7pm; then dinner commences at 8.
 La Grassa!
 If you’re unfamiliar with the "Aperitivo" - the Italian Happy Hour - make time to go each day.
 Local bars offer food with your libations, either for free or just a few euros.
 You may even opt to skip dinner altogether.

-1. Take a Food Tour
+1. Take a Bologna Food Tour

 2. Stroll the Porticos at Night

 Bologna is a city that comes alive at night, with its quiet streets on the outskirts leading to lively piazzas.
-The miles of porticos are delightful to stroll during the day, but be sure and stay out long into the evening.
+The miles of porticos are fun to stroll during the day, but be sure and stay out long into the evening.
 Throughout the historic center, street lights illuminate every nook and cranny with glowing shades of orange and gold, and cast intriguing shadows that stir the imagination.
+Walk around and you'll see practically everyone in the city is outside - socializing until late, dining even later, or arm in arm on a quiet evening stroll.
 If you're looking for gorgeous photo ops, bring your tripod.
 Bologna is stunning at night!

-4. Hang Out on the Piazza Maggiore
+3. Hang Out in Piazza Maggiore

 The heart of Bologna and the center of action is the Piazza Maggiore.
 The huge piazza is a public space facing centuries old medieval buildings on all sides including the main cathedral, Basilica di San Petronio, and City Hall.
 Grab a morning espresso and hang out with the crowds.
 On the northeast corner of the Piazza Maggiore you'll find the Fountain of Neptune, one of the symbols of the city, and the Biblioteca Salaborsa, the Public Library.